- First, search for legal exemptions to see if any apply

 Other circumstances may potentially make you eligible for an exemption or dismissal:

-Non-residency: If you’ve moved and currently reside outside the jurisdiction in which you’ve been summoned, you can request dismissal, which will be approved.
+Non-residency: If you’ve moved and currently reside outside the jurisdiction you’ve been summoned, you can request dismissal, which will be approved.

 Prior jury service: The larger counties in Texas will exempt you from appearing again if you’ve served in the past two to three years.
 However, this only applies to county jury duty.
 If you’re summoned for municipal or federal jury duty, the exemption won’t apply.
 If you recently served, review your county’s policy.

-- Review the summons: When you receive a summons in the mail, it typically includes instructions for requesting an exemption.
-You can probably request it online.
+- Review the summons: When you receive a summons in the mail, it typically includes instructions on requesting an exemption.
+You can submit your request online and get an answer faster — sometimes within a day or two.

 - Make a written request: If you’re requesting a one-time delay (hoping you won’t be reassigned a new appearance date), don’t submit your request online.
-Many counties will immediately assign you a new time to appear.
+With an online request, many counties will immediately grant the delay and assign you a new date to appear.
 If you submit your request in writing, there’s a better chance of being able to slip through the cracks.

 - Appear in court if necessary: If you don’t hear that you’ve been excused, you may still have to appear on your scheduled service date.
 However, you can explain your reasons for your inability to serve to the judge during the selection process, and they will consider your situation when interviewing potential jurors.